timelash/colourise/README.md

 - **Image Colorisation**: Transform black-and-white photos into vivid, colorful images.
 - **Video Colorisation**: Add color to grayscale videos frame-by-frame.
 - **Customisable**: Fine-tune settings for the best results.
 Examples to be included at a later date.
-- **Extensible**: Easily integrate into larger projects or workflows.

 ## Installation